markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 While all three of these now run a little bit longer, they still aren't as tall as the current layout.

-> URKEL SAYS: When related HTML content is laid out in a narrow, vertical column, it is often referred to as a "card."
+> **Urkel Says:** When related HTML content is laid out in a narrow, vertical column, it is often referred to as a "card."

 For the sake of repetition, let's take the above mock-up and think about it in terms of a flexbox parent/children relationship and wireframe it.
 It should look something like this: